 The Vrishabha Vrata is counted amongst the eight auspicious austerities of the Hindu religion.
 This vrata is observed when the movement of Sun occurs in the Rishabha Rashi (that is Taurus Zodiac Sign) in the Hindu month of Baisakhi or during the months of mid-May to mid-June as per the Gregorian calendar.
 It falls during the Shukla Paksha (growing lunar phase) on the eight day, that is, Ashtami.
 The significance of the Vrishabha Vrata also holds mention in the holy Skandha Purana.
 This vrata is also known as Vrishabha Sankranti or Vrishabha Sankranam in some of the southern states and also as Brusha Sankranti in the Indian state of Orissa.
 Although this vrata is dedicated to Vrishibha, the Bull of lord Shiva, this day is considered to be auspicious for Vishnu devotees.
 Special rituals and prayers are offered in several Lord Vishnu and Lord Shiva temples in different parts of India.
 This vrata can be observed by all and this special day is dedicated for charity and for helping the needy and poor.

-Vrishabha Vrat 2018 was on June 20 Wednesday
+Vrishabha Vrat 2019 is on June 10 Monday

 Rituals of the Vrishabha Vrata:

 - The Vrishabha Vrata is dedicated to the bull Nandi, the vehicle of Lord Shiva.
 During this day, the devotees bet up before sunrise and meditate about Parameshvara along with His consort Uma, while being seated on the bull (Brishabha).
 This should be followed by taking a holy bath prior to worshipping.